 Registration: You can register here for this workshop.
 If you are unable to book online, you can call the Lynn Canyon Ecology Centre to register: 604-990-3755

 Photo Credit: Richard Toller on Flickr

 Learn how to grow your own food, support your local ecology, and reduce waste in your own backyard.
-GardenSmart Workshops are brought to you by the District of North Vancouver, City of North Vancouver, and District of West Vancouver.
+GardenSmart Workshops are brought to you by the City of North Vancouver, District of West Vancouver, and the Lynn Canyon Ecology Centre.
 They're co-hosted by the Lynn Canyon Ecology Centre and the North Shore Neighbourhood House's Edible Garden Project.